tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/treasure/portable-hole.md

 Upon receiving the portable hole, the Dunmar Fellowship was warned to follow these four rules:

-- Never open an extradimensional portal instead another extradimensional portal
+- Never open an extradimensional portal inside another extradimensional portal
 - No fire (or acid, or similar effects) in the hole, because eventually the silk of the cloth itself will burn and the item will be destroyed;
 - Be careful which direction you open it – if you put it on the ceiling everything will fall out; and
 - Don’t rip the material from the outside or especially from the inside, as any tear can rip apart and eject everything inside into a random other plane.